 So on our road trip through Scotland in 15 days, we have to visit this place.
 Here, you will find our experience, recommendations to visit and also, what to see in Inverness and the surroundings.

 Visit Loch Ness and Inverness in a day

 Drumnadrochit.
 A good place to spend the night

-We had decided to spend the night in Drumnadrochit, it is a very small village that is next to Loch Ness.
+We had decided to spend the night in Drumnadrochit; it is a tiny village that is next to Loch Ness.
 The room had not come out exactly cheap, but given the prices that were in the area, we settled.